oreillyross/100DayChallenge/log.md

 Thoughts: It was rather tricky to add typescript after bootstrapping, it required a number of stackoverflow searches for different config options to add to sconfig.js and package.json to silence a number of eslint errors

 Link to work: see App.js for now

+### Day 2: May 08, 2022

+Today's Progress: Play with Tailwind to style a navbar

+Thoughts: Tailwind is great for styling, using the emmet abbreviations makes it a breeze, albeit slightly cryptic at first.
+And remember to store your images in public folder not src, otherwise it doesn't render correctly.

+Link to work: WIP, coming soon